Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Production of goods/services can be risky with shortages, change in public preferences, and natural disasters crippling supply chains.

-Entrepreneurs bear the risk and are either rewarded with profit or punishe
+Entrepreneurs bear the risk and are either rewarded with profit or punished with loss under the *profit system*, incentivizing them to make better decisions.

+> Employees and suppliers (of loans or resources) are shielded from this risk, as they are legally entitled to **payment regardless of losses** (this also helps to attract employees/suppliers, as they get a guaranteed salary).
+However, this also means **they do not share any profit made**.
+Owners get the remaining money after they are paid, and as such they are known as *residual claimants*.

 # Chapter 34
 > International Trade